MI-AFP/tutorials/tutorials/06_io-test-doc.md

    g :: Int -> a

 data R a b =
-  C { -- | This is the documentation for the 'a' field
+  R { -- | This is the documentation for the 'a' field
       a :: a,
       -- | This is the documentation for the 'b' field b :: b
     }

-data R a b =
+data S a b =
-  C { a :: a  -- ^ This is the documentation for the 'a' field
+  S { a :: a  -- ^ This is the documentation for the 'a' field
     , b :: b  -- ^ This is the documentation for the 'b' field }
 ```

-For more information about using Haddock and writing the documentation of source code in Haskell check http://haskell-haddock.readthedocs.io/en/latest/index.html (examples above are from this documentation).
+For more information about using Haddock and writing the documentation of source code in Haskell check http://haskell-haddock.readthedocs.io/en/latest/index.html or https://www.haskell.org/haddock/doc/html/ (examples above are from this documentation).

+For building the documentation within *stack project*, you can use `stack haddock` command.
+Then you have to locate generated documentation and open `index.html` file.

 ## Publish project